 As a real estate agent, you operate under the supervision of a supervising broker, who is licensed by the state to monitor real estate transactions and ensure that you (and other real estate agents) comply with the legal and ethical requirements.
 You will not be charged on an hourly basis in most cases.
 Rather, the brokerage will most likely split the commissions it receives on your real estate transactions with you.

 Desk costs, technology fees (for example, for your website), business cards, marketing materials, and other standard company expenditures may be your responsibility, depending on your agreement with your brokerage.
 Renewal of your license every year, continuing education, lockbox fees, and subscriptions in various listing services are all one-time and ongoing charges.

-Although working as a real estate agent can be done part-time, the majority of successful agents treat it like a full-time career, making themselves available to clients during the week and on weekends.
+Even while real estate agent employment can be done part-time, most prosperous agents approach it as a full-time job, making themselves available to customers on weekdays and weekends.